 Your first lead gen campaign

-Create a campaign, teach your agent who to find, and start building a pipeline of qualified LinkedIn leads.
+Create a campaign, teach your agent who to find, and start building a pipeline of qualified leads.

 Need to set up your agent first?